alchemy-fr/Phraseanet-Docs/en/Admin/SearchEngine.rst

 Install
 ^^^^^^^

-After build and install of "Phraseanet-Extension" (see linux, OSX and Windws specifics), check the requested extensions with php -m
+After build and install of "Phraseanet-Extension" (see linux, OSX and Windows specifics), check the requested extensions with php -m

 .. code-block:: none